JuliaDatabases/SQLite.jl/README.md

   `sqldf` mirrors the function of the same name in R, allowing common SQL operations on Julia DataFrames.
 The passed query string is parsed and the DataFrames named in the FROM and JOIN statements are first converted to SQLite tables and then the SELECT statement is run on them.
 The tables are dropped after the query is run and the result is returned as a DataFrame.

-  `createtable` specifying a delimted (csv,tsv,etc.) file for the table to be created from. `readdlmsql` will then be possible, allowing a raw file to be read and a DataFrame to be returned according to a given SQL statement.

 #### Types
 * `SQLiteDB`